 Helping you decide where to go in Greenland: East or West.

 West Greenland offers a powerhouse of sights, delivering the travellers’ much-sought-after wow factor.
 Ilulissat’s Icefjord pumps out ten percent of Greenland’s calf ice with colosseum-sized icebergs.
 Disko Island serves up basalt columns, sheer cliffs and moss-laden valleys.
 Glacier Lodge Eqi indulges visitors with the feeling of remoteness from the accessibility of a tourist-packed ferry; run daily during summer months.
-For those seeking more of an escape, days without spotting another tourist and minimal infrastructure, East Greenland answers their quest.
+For those seeking more of an escape, days without spotting another tourist and minimal infrastructure, East Greenland answers your quest.

 Greenland is certainly more diverse than implied by the squiggly white expanse that appears on Google Maps.